-When I first got the Canon 24mm TS-E lens it took quite a bit of experimenting to get the hang of using it.
+When I got my first Canon 24mm TS-E lens it took quite a bit of experimenting to get the hang of using it.

-If you are interested in the ‘easy’ way of getting tilt and shift on your digital camera, you might also want to have a look at my articles about using the 24mm (mostly used by myself for interiors and architecture) and 90mm (mostly product photography).
+If you are interested in the ‘easy’ way of getting tilt and shift on your digital camera, you might also want to have a look at my articles about using tilt/shift.

 The lever at the back of the MPP holds the ground glass screen in place when you focus the camera.
 This moves forward to allow the boxes (Dark slides) with unexposed film to be inserted.

 A study of how it was built, suggested that removing the screen would leave a convenient 12cm x 15cm slot that could be used to mount a digital camera back.